FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_miscellaneous/research.md

 <p>That is why I have defined them as Orphaned Comments.</p>
 </div>

-<h3 id="orphaned"><a href="#failure">Orphaned Comment(s)</a></h3>
+<h3 id="orphaned"><a href="#orphaned">Orphaned Comment(s)</a></h3>

 <div class="discussions">
 <p><img src="https://avatars.githubusercontent.com/u/54290841" class="shape"/>From <a class="link" href="https://github.com/StephenMolloy1">Stephen Molloy</a> - Date 14 November 2020 at 12:07:17 GMT</p>
 <p>Subject: <a class="link" href="/research">Re: [FanzOfLenaZavaroni/fanzoflenazavaroni.github.io] research (#61)</a></p>
 <p>Comment:</p>
 <p>Putting all available sources for research on a single page is a good idea.
 The British Newspaper Archive is a good source.
 It has an "on this day" feature which shows the paper from todays date.
 By refreshing the page you can access different years.</p>
-<p>I have added the link to The Stage as an example, but if you replace 'the-stage' with another newspapers name, keeping it in lower case and using a hyphen in the case of a two word name, then lots of papers can be accessed. somewhere on the site is a list of papers that they have archived.</p>
+<p>I have added the link to <a class="external-link" href="https://www.britishnewspaperarchive.co.uk/titles/the-stage">The Stage</a> as an example, but if you replace 'the-stage' with another newspapers name, keeping it in lower case and using a hyphen in the case of a two word name, then lots of papers can be accessed. somewhere on the site is a list of papers that they have archived.</p>
 </div>

 <style>